 Tulsa StartUp Series Rules

-Each pitch competition shall have a separate category focusing upon 1) Tech/Apps; 2) K-12 Students (entrants must be students in an Oklahoma primary or secondary school or homeschool); 3) Physical Products/Food/Retail; 4) Social Enterprise.
+Each pitch competition shall have a separate category focusing upon 1) High Growth; 2) K-12 Students (entrants must be students in an Oklahoma primary or secondary school or homeschool); 3) Physical Products/Food/Retail; 4) Social Enterprise.
 The 5th and final round shall be a Wild Card round in which any startup can enter.

 Eligibility Requirements for Tulsa StartUp Series Pitch Competitions: